XanderHaijen/Thesis/readme.md

 This project is an implementation of the CADRO algorithm for bounded and real-valued disturbances.
 It is a generalization of the algorithm by Schuurmans & Patrinos (2023), who developed it for finite and discrete distributions.
-This code was developed in the context of a Master's thesis at the STADIUS group of the KU Leuven.
+This code was developed in the context of a Master's thesis at the STADIUS group of the KU Leuven (Haijen, 2024).
 This code is specifically for the case of linear least squares regression, since this allows for an implementation as a convex Semidefinite Program (SDP).

 ## Project structure